High blood pressure: what treatments work?

 some vegetables, such as cooked broccoli, cooked spinach, potatoes, sweet potatoes, mushrooms, peas, and cucumbers.

 Your doctor might also recommend a potassium supplement.
-But your doctor will not recommend more potassium if you have chronic kidney disease or if you take certain medicines.
+But your doctor will not recommend more potassium if you have chronic kidney disease or if you take certain medications.

-Taking regular exercise (such as walking, jogging, or cycling) is also important.
+Doing regular exercise (such as walking, jogging, or biking) is also important.
 Doctors recommend that most people with high blood pressure get at least 30 minutes of exercise three to five times a week.